tayla-orsmond/COS-314/A1/readme.md

 If the .jar file won't execute, you can compile and run the source code directly:

-1. Navigate to the "Source Code" folder.
+1. Open a terminal in this folder.
 2. Type the following in the console:
     ```javac *.java```
     ```java Main```